On the day he disappeared, 12 January 2013, Robert Duff was due to attend a family celebration for his daughter’s 18th birthday.

 Since hearing that this is now a murder investigation, that hope has been taken away from us and as a family, we are devastated.
 Our only wish now is that Robert is returned to us and so we can grieve together.Helen Duff, mother of Robert Duff

 Two men aged 51 and 70 were arrested on suspicion of murder in Archway, north London, on Monday 14 May 2018, but were released under investigation following questioning.
+They were later released with no further action.

 The Crimestoppers charity has offered a £10,000 reward for information leading to the discovery of Robert’s body or the conviction of those responsible for the murder.